sktime/skbase/enhancement_proposals/sbep_1.md

 objects is a common worfklow.

 To aid this `skbase` will provide functions to:
-- Check if a BaseObject complies with the expected interface
+- Check if a `BaseObject` complies with the expected interface
-- Functionality to test if two BaseObjects have same parameters and parameter values.
+- Test if two BaseObjects have same parameters and parameter values
-- Check if a sequence is all BaseObjects.
+- Check if a sequence is all BaseObjects
-- Check if a collection contains named objects in allowable interface formats.
+- Check if a collection contains named objects in allowable interface formats

 ### Example Repository
-This would be a simple example package that illustrates how `skbase`'s functionality can be used to create another package.
-It will also be used by `skbase` to test `skbase.testing`.
+`skbase`will also maintain a simple example package that illustrates how `skbase`'s functionality can be used to create another package.
+This will help illustrate how developers can use the package and also provide `skbase` another method of testing the functionality provided by `skbase.testing`.

 ### Template Repository
-To make it easy for others to use `skbase` in new projects, it is useful to provide a template repository that provides a starting point.
-This can be accomplished by creating and maintaining a [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/README.html#features) template.
+To make it easy for others to use `skbase` in new projects, it is useful to provide a template repository that provides a starting point. `skbase` tends to make this available, potentially by creating and maintaining a [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/README.html#features) template.
 Users, can then use the `cookiecutter` package's functionality to setup their own project.